rettoph/Kerbal-Space-Program---Visual-Mods-Config/README.md

-# Kerbal Space Program - Visual + QoL Config
+# Kerbal Space Program - Config
 KSP v1.12.5

 My preferred configuration for a collection of Visual and QoL mods.
-No Gameplay changes within this branch.
+No Gameplay changes.

 ## Installation
 :warning: **For Manual Mod Installation**: Make sure not to override any *.cfg files when copying files over